Guacamelee!: Development

+The idea of the Mexican theme was originally proposed by the animator.
+Former IGN editor Colin Moriarty is credited with advising DrinkBox to add D-pad movement to the control scheme, earning a special thanks in the game's end credits.

+Release

 The game was originally released for PlayStation 3 and PlayStation Vita in April 2013, with cross-buy support and additional missions and costumes released as downloadable content (DLC).
 Guacamelee!
-Gold Edition, released on Steam in August, includes the previously released DLC, as well as Steam Workshop support, allowing players to create their own character skins using Adobe Flash and share them online.
+Gold Edition, released on Steam in August, includes that DLC and Steam Workshop support, allowing players to create their own character skins using Adobe Animate and share them online.
 This version was later released for OS X and Linux in February 2014.
 Guacamelee!
 Super Turbo Championship Edition, which adds additional levels and bosses in addition to previous DLC, was released for PlayStation 4, Xbox One, Windows, Xbox 360, and Wii U in July 2014.
-The game was a PlayStation Plus free title for subscribers during May 2015.
-The idea behind the Mexican theme was originally proposed by the animator.
+The game became a PlayStation Plus free release in May 2015.

-Former IGN editor Colin Moriarty is credited with advising DrinkBox to add D-pad movement to the control scheme, earning a special thanks in the game's end credits.

-The Nintendo Switch version released was on 8 October 2018, with DrinkBox's plans to also bring the sequel Guacamelee!
+The Switch version was released on 8 October 2018, with DrinkBox's plans to also bring the sequel Guacamelee!
 2 to the Switch before the end of 2018.